 A Gritty, Thinking Outfighter

 This cannot be overstated: Calvin Kattar has one of the best jabs in MMA.
 He jabs moving forward, he jabs moving backward.
 He’ll jab before, in the middle of, and after a combination.
 Kattar will double, and even triple jab.
 He is a jab-happy maniac.

 This is complemented by quick, conservative footwork and a tight guard.
 At times Kattar can stand flat and put up the double forearm guard.
 There have been several instances where his opponents will flurry, and Kattar will choose to ride it out.
 For the most part however, he is in constant motion, outfighting and using his long punches.

 It’s not all cerebral, polished point fighting.
-Part of Kattar’s intelligence is that he recognizes when to turn up the heat.
+Part of Kattar’s game is that he recognizes when to turn up the heat.
 When in need of an important momentum shift, or to put a stamp on the round, he’s been able to bite down and sprint.
+His pressure isn’t nearly as educated or effective as his outfighting and countering, but he has it in his back pocket if need be.

-In Kattar’s UFC debut he was thrown to the wolves.
+In Kattar’s UFC debut he was likely intended to be a sacrificial lamb.
 Against the tough, dangerous Team Alpha Male product Andre Fili, Kattar had to go to war for three rounds.
 As usual, he was able to score off his jab and find spots to land clean.
 By the third round, Kattar had made enough reads on Fili’s offense to slow the fight down, and cruise to a decision victory.

 LAST FIGHT: Def.
 Shane Burgos via TKO (Punches) at UFC 220